-Ease to Grow: Easy.
+Ease to Grow: Easy

-Native Range: Wet Pocosins of Coastal Southeastern North America.
+Native Range: Wet Pocosins of Coastal Southeastern North America

-Zones: 6-8 (5-9).
+Zones: 6-8 (5-9)

-Plants are shipped bare-root, wrapped in damp sphagnum moss.
+Hooded Pitcher Plants are shipped bare-root, wrapped in damp sphagnum moss.
 In it's dormant season, it will be shipped as a dormant rhizome with trimmed off pitchers.
-Photographs are representative of the species, and not the specific plant shipped.
+Photographs are representative of the species and not the specific Sarracenia minor for sale.
 Veining and coloration may vary because these are a seed strain.